jose-da-s/jasper-server-os/jasperserver/scripts/linux/readme.txt

 -------------------------------

-Now that the jasperserver script is in place you should be able to start and stop JasperReports Server as a service.
+Now that the jasperserver script is in place you should be able to start and stop Jasper Server OS as a service.

 Examples for Ubuntu.
 Try: